elunna/hackem/hackem_changelog.md

 – removed escape spell school.
 - Special spell changed to repair armor.
 - Dwarven valkyries will start with a dwarvish bearded axe instead of a long sword, and are automatically proficient with it when using it to disarm weapons/shields.
+- Since Valkyries don't have access to Excalibur - they are able to get the powerful Gungnir as compensation.
+Simply get a spear, enchant it up to +5, then pray while you have "pious" alignment.
+Your god will turn the spear into Gungnir for you.

 #### Wizard